KargJonas/modular-alpha/README.md

 ## The "render"-attribute
 > The "render"-attribute of a component has to be a function, which returns a value.
 When a component is rendered, the components' "render"-function will be called and the returned value, encapsulated by a div will replace it's HTML-tag.

-> The "name"-attribute will be passed into the components' "render"-function inside of a object - in this case the object is called "props" so "props.name" would be "John Doe". _Remember - You can have as many attributes as you want_.
-They will all become entries in the object, that is passed into the components' "render"-function.
+> The "name"-attribute will be passed into the components' render-function inside of a object - in this case the object is called "props" so "props.name" would be "John Doe". _Remember - You can have as many attributes as you want_.
+They will all become entries in the object, that is passed into the components' render-function.

 > Also, components can be instantiated (in HTML) as often as you want.
 The cool part is that you can use different HTML-attribures every time.